KosinskiLab/pyTME/doc/quickstart/contribution.rst

 Code Style and Guidelines
 --------------------------

 1. **Code Formatting**: We follow PEP 8, the style guide for Python code.
-We recommend using tools like `black` to check your code for PEP 8 compliance.
+We recommend using tools like `Black <https://github.com/psf/black>`_ to check your code for PEP 8 compliance.

 2. **Docstrings**: All functions, classes, and methods should have numpydoc-compliant docstrings.
 This ensures that our documentation remains consistent and readable.
-See the `numpydoc` guide for reference.
+See the `numpydoc guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_ for reference.

-3. **No Unnecessary Getters and Setters**: Avoid using getters and setters unless they provide clear value, such as data validation or computed properties.
-Direct attribute access is more Pythonic.

-4. **Minimize Line Count**: While it's important to write clear code, also aim for brevity.
+3. **Minimize Line Count**: While it's important to write clear code, also aim for brevity.
 Don't use five lines of code when one will do.
 But remember, clarity should not be sacrificed for brevity.

-5. **Commit Messages**: Write meaningful commit messages.
-A good rule of thumb is to make the commit message complete the sentence "If applied, this commit will..."

-6. **Testing**: Write tests for any new features or bug fixes.
+4. **Testing**: Write tests for any new features or bug fixes.
 Ensure that all tests pass before submitting a pull request.

+5. **No Unnecessary Getters and Setters**: Avoid using getters and setters unless they provide clear value, such as data validation or computed properties.

+6. **Commit Messages**: Write meaningful commit messages that describe the implications of your changes.

 7. **Stay Updated**: Make sure your fork and local copies are updated regularly from the main branch to avoid merge conflicts.